killakalle/8anu_Exploration/Capstone_Report.md

 ![climbing levels](images/climbing_levels.png)

-### OK - Reflection
+### Reflection

 The entire process of finding a solution to the initially outlined problem started with extraction of data from the source data base.
 After an analysis of the data at hand to discover missing values, irregularities, etc. within the data, corresponding data preparation steps were decided.

 The data preparation comprised dealing with missing data and consolidation (cleaning) of route names as there were many duplicates in the data.
 Cleaning up the route names took considerably longer than I had anticipated.
-It reminded me of the statement that 80% of time usually is spent on data cleaning, when data 'from the wild' is to used.
+It reminded me of the statement that 80% of time usually is spent on data cleaning, when data 'from the wild' is being used insteat of clean datasets.

 Our initial idea of using K-Means to form clusters of similar users did not work out well.
 Using the Silhoutte Score we determined that the best number of clusters would be k=2.
 After running the clustering algorithm it became further clear that our data was not suitable for K-Means as more than 90% of users ended up in one of the two clusters.
 Hence, this was no basis for creating personalized recommendations.